-The pain in your face can have several causes.
+If you’re experiencing pain in your face, it can have several causes.
 Most commonly, the pain is from a group of conditions called temporomandibular joint and muscle disorders (TMJDs).
 You may experience recurring or chronic pain and dysfunction in your jaw and the surrounding muscles and tissues.

-About five to 12% of the U.S. population is affected by TMJDs.
+About 5 to 12 percent of Americans are affected by TMJDs.
 This type of pain is second only to chronic lower back pain when it comes to discomfort and disability.
-Half to two-thirds of people with facial pain will seek help, and about 15% of them will be diagnosed with chronic TMJD.
+Half to two-thirds of people with facial pain will seek medical attention, and about 15 percent of them will be diagnosed with chronic TMJD.

-Treatment by physicians or dentists can include dental devices to take pressure off the nerves in the jaw or by pain medications.
+Treatment by physicians or dentists can include dental devices to take pressure off the nerves in the jaw, or pain medications.